What the hell is this?

 While we'd prefer if you didn't strictly yell at us, you can get in contact with us in several ways.
 You can email us anytime at InspiredIncompetence@gmail.com with any questions, suggestions, or feedback you might have, or just to ask us a question.
 You can also follow us on Twitter and Facebook, and join the discussion on Discord, where we're always available to chat.

 Also, if you enjoy the show, or even if you just feel like doing a favor for some desperate nerds, please rate us and review us in your podcast app of choice and tell your friend about us!
 It greatly helps us find new listeners and tells us we're not just wasting Matt's time with the editing process.
-Also, if you feel so inclined, you can help us keep this going by supporting us on Patreon where we have several tiers of support that can get you some cool rewards, including monthly articles, early access to episodes, and even Swiss Army Scorpion swag!
+Also, if you feel so inclined, you can help us keep this going by supporting us on Patreon where we have several tiers of support that can get you some cool rewards, including monthly articles, early access to episodes, access to an entire second AP, the chance to hang out with us, and even Inspired Incompetence swag!